amd/aocl-compression/README.md

 ----------------------------------------------
 1. Go to AOCL-Compression source package and create a folder named build.
 2. Go to the build folder.
-3. Use the following command to configure and build the library to test bench executable.
+3. Use the following command to configure and build the library and test bench executable.
 ```
 cmake .. -T ClangCl -G <installed Visual Studio version> && cmake --build . --config Release --target INSTALL
 ```